-The definitionURI of an InstanceSpecification classified by a kind of QuantityKind identifies the particular "kind-of-quantity" [VIM3-1.2] that the InstanceSpecification represents.
+The definitionURI of an InstanceSpecification classified by a kind of QuantityKind identifies the particular "kind-ofquantity" [VIM3-1.2] that the InstanceSpecification represents.
 Two such InstanceSpecifications represent the same "kind-of-quantity" if and only if their definitionURIs have values and their values are equal.
 The only valid use of a QuantityKind instance is to be referenced by the quantityKind property of a ValueType or Unit.

-See the non-normative model library in E.5, Model Library for Quantities, Units, Dimensions, and Values (QUDV) for an optional way to specify more comprehensive definitions of units and quantity kinds as part of systems of units and systems of quantities.
+See the non-normative model library in E.5 for an optional way to specify more comprehensive definitions of units and quantity kinds as part of systems of units and systems of quantities.
 The name of a QuantityKind, its definitionURI, or other means may be used to link individual quantity kinds to additional sources of documentation such as this optional model library.

-symbol: String [0..1] Short symbolic name of the quantity kind.
+• symbol: String [0..1] Short symbolic name of the quantity kind.

-• description: String [0..1]

-Textual description of the quantity kind.

-• definitionURI: String [0..1]

-URI that references an external definition of the quantity kind.
+- description: String [0..1] Textual description of the quantity kind. - definitionURI: String [0..1] URI that references an external definition of the quantity kind.